How to set up a Direct Debit

 - Your name and address

-- Name and address of your bank or building society
+- The name and address of your bank or building society

 - Your bank or building society account number